redrussianarmy/file-merger/README.md

 ## Improvements for the Future

 1. **Compression:** The ability to compress input files and decompress the merged output file can greatly reduce storage and transfer costs for large files.
-2. **Advanced merging algorithms:** The current implementation of the merging algorithm in the tool is a simple algorithm that uses heapq.merge().
-Investigating and implementing more advanced merging algorithms can help to further improve the performance of the tool for certain use cases.
-3. **User-friendly CLI:** The current command-line interface (CLI) is suitable for experienced users, but it can be improved for ease of use by novice users.
+2. **User-friendly CLI:** The current command-line interface (CLI) is suitable for experienced users, but it can be improved for ease of use by novice users.
 Adding more descriptive error messages, help texts, and examples could make the tool more accessible to a wider range of users.
-4. **Progress monitoring:** Providing a progress bar or other status updates during processing can help users to better understand the progress of the tool and make it more user-friendly.
+3. **Progress monitoring:** Providing a progress bar or other status updates during processing can help users to better understand the progress of the tool and make it more user-friendly.
-5. **Integration with other tools:** Integrating the tool with other tools, such as a file transfer or backup tool, can provide a more complete solution for users.
+4. **Integration with other tools:** Integrating the tool with other tools, such as a file transfer or backup tool, can provide a more complete solution for users.
-6. **Performance profiling and optimization:** Conducting performance profiling and optimization on the codebase can help identify and fix bottlenecks, and further improve the performance of the tool.
+5. **Performance profiling and optimization:** Conducting performance profiling and optimization on the codebase can help identify and fix bottlenecks, and further improve the performance of the tool.